Nikki Bella Takes Cleavage-Flaunting Selfie After ‘Kissing’ Artem Chigvintsev

 With a name like Nikki Bella, this girl got off to a good start.
-The WWE Superstar and ex-girlfriend to John Cena now makes headlines from her relationships to her necklines, although Nikki’s March 18, 2019 Instagram post definitely leaned towards the latter.
+The WWE Superstar and ex-girlfriend to John Cena now makes headlines from her relationships to her necklines, although Nikki’s March 18 Instagram post definitely leaned toward the latter.

-As Hollywood Life reports Nikki’s rumored romance with her Dancing With The Stars co-star, Artem Chigvintsev, it seems that Nikki’s family are as keen on her new man as she is.
-Despite being “honestly surprised at how quickly she was able” to put Cena behind her, Nikki’s family are showing nothing but support.
+As Hollywood Life reports Nikki’s rumored romance with her Dancing with the Stars co-star, Artem Chigvintsev, it seems that Nikki’s family is as keen on her new man as she is.
+Despite being “honestly surprised at how quickly she was able” to put Cena behind her, Nikki’s family is showing nothing but support.

 Nikki’s Instagram account is a mishmash of muscle-flaunting workout snaps, sultry lingerie shots, and promotional pics.
 Unlike your average social media celebrity though, it’s Nikki’s recent relationships that have been dominating headlines.
 Nikki’s split from Cena saw a six-year relationship come to an end and a pending marriage scrapped.